kerimoff/workflows-nextflow/_episodes/06-workflow.md

 > ## Workflow
 > Connect the output of the process `FASTQC` to `PARSEZIP` in the Nextflow script `workflow_exercise.nf`.
+So that, `FASTQC` process is executed first and the multiple results of this process collected into the single list item and passed into the `PARSEZIP` process.
 >
 > **Note:** You will need to pass the `read_pairs_ch` as an argument to FASTQC and you will need to use the `collect` operator to gather the items in the FASTQC channel output to a single List item.
-We will learn more about the `collect` operator in the Operators episode.
+We will learn more about the `collect` operator in the upcoming Operators episode.
 > ~~~
 > //workflow_exercise.nf
 > nextflow.enable.dsl=2